|

 The stories are pretty horrible, and they don't just happen to the unlucky.
-We've heard from corporate executives who have been reduced to convenience store checking, young women in high school being slandered online by boys they refused, people denied promotions because someone else was after the same job, people in small towns who finally left town as the only choice left, ruined businesses and professional reputations, and still the one that bothers us most people who can't even afford medical insurance anymore.
+We've heard from corporate executives who have been reduced to convenience store checking, young women in high school being slandered online by boys they refused, people denied promotions because someone else was after the same job, people in small towns who finally left town driven out by neighbors, ruined businesses and professional reputations, and – maybe still the one that bothers us most – people whose finances have been so battered they can't afford medical insurance anymore.

 More and more people are falling victim to slander and libel as we move into the information age.
 Most opt for one of two solutions: 1) Do nothing and suffer.
-2) Write a $10,000 retainer check to their favorite lawyer.
-The first strategy always fails, and all too often the second strategy does no better.
+2) Write a $10,000 retainer check to an attorney who has never dealt with defamation.
+The first strategy always fails, and – all too often – the second strategy does no better.

 The guide is applicable in all 50 states.
-Because most slander and libel law is a result of Federal appeals court decisions, or the U.S. Supreme Court, it applies across the country.
+Because most slander and libel law is a result of Federal appeals court decisions, or the U.S. Supreme Court, almost all of this book applies across the U.S. (though there are definitely variations in diffrent state's laws of what is and is not defamation).

 _________________________________________